tock/tock-www/index.md

     #### Wearables

-    Tock enables consumer IoT devices, like sports watches or fitness trackers, that run need to run for months on small batteries and low-memory microcontrollers to support third-party apps just like on PC-grade operating systems.
+    Tock enables consumer IoT devices, like sports watches or fitness trackers, that need to run for months on small batteries and low-memory microcontrollers, to support third-party apps just like PC-grade operating systems.
     </div>